CRC: Fully General Model of Confidential Remote Computing: What is Confidential Remote Computing?

 \subsection{The Problem Statement}

-We explain the problem by using a classic example of two insurance companies.
-Both of these companies promise to perform advertised tasks remotely with your private information, and promise you to delete all the information stored.
+The problem of \acrshort{crc} can be expressed in various means.
+For simplification and inter-disciplinary understanding, we explain the problem by using a classic example with digitalised companies, \eg~take two insurance companies.
+Both of these companies promise to perform advertised computational tasks remotely with your private information and promise you to delete all the information stored.
 One of them has certified infrastructure, isolated and confidential execution, and minimised software stack.
 The other one is infected by advanced malware, it may perform some hidden operations (\eg~selling your data off in the background).
 Can you tell the difference between the two from your home computer?
 What proof could there be that you are communicating with the right insurance company?
 Similarly, consider a bank, a block-chain infrastructure, your government, and many other mission-critical online services you are using.
-How do you know that behaviour of the remote system is, as promised, trustworthy, to whatever end you wish to employ it?
+How do you know that the behaviour of the remote system is, as promised, trustworthy, to whatever end you wish to employ it?

 The service quality of a business depends on the transparency it offers.
-Being able to offer true trustworthy service is not only an added value in products, it is seen a basic requirement by users.
+Being able to offer true trustworthy service is not only an added value to products, it is seen as a basic requirement by users.
 Gaining trust may come through formal validation and verification methods (\ie~checking if a piece of code matches its specifications) in relatively small systems.
 In contrast, our focus in this \chapterPaper{chapter}{paper}~shall be placed on the \emph{Confidential Computing} paradigm, in order to help us understand how the root of trust in hardware can be translated to humans through software components.
 For example, users can make sure that an election was counted correctly, cast-as-intended (\eg~towards universal verifiability).
 Alternatively, a user can reverse-monitor\footnote{Reverse-monitor; the action of observing the observer entity. \ie~if monitoring takes place in one direction from a company towards their users, these users watch the company's actions in reverse direction.} an online advertisement company to verify it does not invade her privacy.